 SUSANNA: Was the contract what you expected in terms of advance, royalty percentage, publication timeline, author copies etc.?

-SUSANNA: What can you tell us about the editorial process?
+SUSANNA: What can you tell us about your experience of the illustration process?

 SUSANNA: Did you get to see advance reviews from Kirkus, SLJ, etc?
 What was that like?

 SUSANNA: How long did it take from offer to having the first copy in your hand?